owulveryck/blog/content/post/from-cli-to-microservice.md

 * the development language need a library that supports RPC,
 * the client and the server must use the same communication protocol.

-Those drawbacks have been adressed by Google.
+Those drawbacks have been addressed by Google.
 They gave to the community a polyglot RPC implementation called gRPC.

 Let me quote this from the chapter "[The Production Environment at Google, from the Viewpoint of an SRE](https://landing.google.com/sre/book/chapters/production-environment.html#our-software-infrastructure-XQs4iw)" of the SRE book: